Resource Pools

 body parameter.

-User Permissions (RBAC)
+User permissions (RBAC)

 The following RBAC roles grant access to their indicated pools-related functionality.
 These permissions are globally scoped, meaning they cannot be limited to a particular org or table.